CodingAlex22/crypto-tracker/README.md

 ## Optimizations

-My original intention was to create an APP in ADDITION to it being able to display OHLC data and technical analysis.
+My original intention was to have the Tradingview graph display OHLC data and technical analysis.
 Coinmarketcap and Coingecko are great websites but the inherent flaw is that there is too much noise which can cause analysis paralysis.
 My  ideal app aimed to simplify it better by only displaying the type of data you really need in addition to OHLC data so you could see TA data in real time and know if it's the right time to buy.
 You often have to click on a coin on Coinmarket cap and then